Estimated reading time: 11 minutes

 What is IBEW?

 The International Brotherhood of Electrical Workers (IBEW) is a labor union that represents about 775,000 workers in the electrical industry.
-Apprenticing under the IBEW gives you a hands-on education with a mix of on-the-job training and in-class lessons.
+Apprenticing under the IBEW provides hands-on education with on-the-job training and in-class lessons.

 The disadvantages of this seemingly easy route to a good-paying career could outweigh the benefits.

 An apprenticeship is a long-term training program.
 These are generally run by professional organizations combining work and instruction.
 The apprenticeship requires a certain amount of in-class and hands-on experience; the time required depends on your specialty.